CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators-theory/materials/multilayered/blending-materials-for-better-color-vibrance.md

-# Blending materials for more gooder colours
+# Blending materials for better color vibrance

 ## The Problem